 Fluid Residuum is a site-specific material investigation into the overlooked and so-called “waste” materials produced in large volumes by the construction industry.
-In collaboration with the local gravel company BEER SA in Rabius-Switzerland, we have been exploring alternative uses for gravel quarry silt which is usually used as landfilling material.
+In collaboration with the local gravel company BEER SA in Rabius-Switzerland, we have been exploring alternative uses for gravel quarry waste which is usually discarded as landfill.

-Ocean Articulated is a geomorphological investigation into material cycles.
-It delves into the origins of materials, from the remnants of ancient oceans, and examines how those materials are used today.
+Ocean Articulated is a geomorphological investigation into material cycles of salt and sand.
+It delves into the origins of materials, from the remnants of ancient oceans to glacial deposits, and examines how those materials are used today.
 With this appreciation a new material has been developed as a result of the reaction between dissolved salt and a combination of natural binder and sand.

 Gypsum Act is a process oriented material investigation into material properties and fabrication process of gypsum.
 An experimental way of shaping the material has been studied and as a result, empty space of the moving liquid gypsum is revealed.
 The form evolves out of the specific conditions and capabilities of gypsum, with contributions from the law of chance.